web3labs/ink-verifier-server/docs/TUTORIAL.md

 ```
 If you're using cargo-contract
 ```
-cargo contract upload -s '//Bob'
+cargo contract instantiate \
+--constructor new \
+--args false \
+--suri //Alice
 ```

 #### **Verifying Your Contract**

-Now you can use the explorer ui to find your contract code hash and verify the source code package.
+Now you can use the explorer UI to find your contract code hash and verify the source code package.

-Go to the explorer-ui.
+Go to the explorer UI.
 It should be running on http://127.0.0.1:3000/ and you should see the homepage.

 ![homepage](https://drive.google.com/uc?id=1yG6bLlOQiywm9svg9-dtB8gY_PdLmExT)